Islam in New Zealand: Christchurch mosque shootings

-On 15 March 2019, a terrorist attacked worshippers at two mosques in Christchurch, killing 51 people, including 42 at the Al Noor Mosque in Riccarton, 7 at the Linwood Islamic Centre, and 2 who died in hospital.
-The attacks took place on a Friday afternoon, when worshippers inside the mosques were gathering for Jumu'ah.
-The accused perpetrator of the attack was an Australian described as a white supremacist who intended to create an "atmosphere of fear" against Muslims.
+On 15 March 2019 Brenton Tarrant attacked worshippers at two mosques in Christchurch, killing 51 people, including 42 at the Al Noor Mosque in Riccarton, 7 at the Linwood Islamic Centre, and 2 who died in hospital.
+The attacks took place on a Friday afternoon when worshippers inside the mosques were gathering for Jumu'ah.
+The perpetrator of the attack was an Australian described as a white supremacist who intended to create an "atmosphere of fear" against Muslims.

-However, a week after the attack, a nationwide moment of silence was observed in New Zealand on Friday – ushered in by the Muslim call to prayer.
+A week after the attack, a nationwide moment of silence was observed in New Zealand.
 The prayer and two-minute reflection were broadcast live on national media outlets and came as an estimated 20,000 people, including Prime Minister Jacinda Ardern, gathered metres from the Al Noor mosque in the city of Christchurch for Muslim Friday prayers.
 Gamal Fouda, an imam who survived the attack at Al Noor mosque, said "last Friday I stood in this mosque and saw hatred and rage in the eyes of the terrorist, but today from the same place I look out and I see the love and compassion in the eyes of thousands of New Zealanders and human beings from around the globe".
 Speaking to mourners in the crowd, Prime Minister Ardern said "New Zealand mourns with you.
 We are one".
 Quoting Muhammad, she said: "The believers in their mutual kindness, compassion, and sympathy are just like one body.
 When any part of the body suffers, the whole body feels pain."
-The horrific bloody event was condemned worldwide.
-New Zealand businesses and the community have come together to combat discrimination among Muslims.
+The event was condemned worldwide.
+New Zealand businesses and the community came together to combat discrimination among Muslims.

 Queenstown mosque vandalism

 On 23 December 2020, six posters depicting Muhammad taken from the French satirical magazine Charlie Hebdo and hostile messages were plastered on the Queenstown Islamic Centre, which had opened on 11 December.
 The Mayor of Queenstown-Lakes Jim Boult condemned the incident and apologised on behalf of Queenstown to the Muslim community.
-An 18-year-old teenager was subsequently arrested in connection to the incident and also charged with possessing a knife.
+An 18-year-old teenager was subsequently arrested in connection with the incident and also charged with possessing a knife.

 2024 email threat against Muslim schools

-On 9 September 2024, two Muslim schools Al-Madinah School and Zayed College in Mangere, Auckland went into lockdown after receiving an email threat.
+On 9 September 2024, two Muslim schools (Al-Madinah School and Zayed College) in Mangere, Auckland went into lockdown after receiving an email threat.
 The email featured a video of man showing guns in a car and randomly shooting.
-A third Auckland Muslim school Iqra primary school restricted access as a safeguard.
+A third Auckland Muslim school, Iqra Primary School, restricted access as a safeguard.
 Federation of Islamic Associations of New Zealand spokesperson Abdur Razzak said the email video threat brought back memories of the Christchurch mosque shootings in 2019 and urged the National-led government to reconsider its policies of downscaling the previous Labour-led government's national security settings and firearms legislation.